cdepillabout/password/README.md

 is mainly to be used for web applications that need to receive plain-text passwords from users, and store hashed passwords in a database.

-The [password-types](./password-types) package provides datatypes for working with plain-text and hashed passwords.
+The [password-types](./password-types) package provides canonical datatypes for plain-text and hashed passwords.
+This package has minimal dependencies.
+It is meant to be used as a base for any other packages that wants to use these datatypes.
 The [`Data.Password`](http://hackage.haskell.org/package/password-types/docs/Data-Password.html)
 module contains the base datatypes.